hubse/software-design-and-architecture/README.md

 Functional programming can seem like the means to all ends in this scenario, but I'd recommend getting acquainted with model-driven design and Domain-Driven Design to understand the bigger picture on how object-modelers are able to encapsulate an entire business in a zero-dependency domain model.

-> Why is that a huge deal?

-It's huge because if you can create a mental-model of a business, you can create a software implementation of that business.

 Stage 4: Design Principles[](#Stage-4-Design-Principles)
 --------------------------------------------------------